Do you really need to lose weight? Our BMI calculator will help you figure out whether you are underweight, normal weight, overweight or obese.

 Working towards weight loss, if you are obese can have a profound positive effect on your health.
 Bariatric surgery can help you achieve a healthier weight.
 Various bariatric surgery options include: gastric banding, sleeve gastrectomy and gastric bypass.
 Our surgeons only recommend bariatric surgery when all other dieting, exercise, and medicine programs have failed to produce sufficient or sustained weight loss.

-• Sleeve gastrectomy is a bariatric procedure that induces weight loss by restricting food intake.
+• Gastric sleeve surgery (sleeve gastrectomy) is a bariatric procedure that induces weight loss by restricting food intake.
 With this procedure, the surgeon removes a portion of the stomach laparoscopically so that the stomach takes a “sleeve” or tube shape.
 The removed portion carries high levels of the hunger hormone ghrelin.
 With a few exceptions, this procedure can be performed on all patients.
 It offers much of the benefits of the other surgeries minus many of their side effects.

-• Gastric banding is usually a laparoscopically performed procedure.
+• Lap band surgery (gastric banding) is usually a laparoscopically performed procedure.
 It is considered to be one of the least invasive approaches to obesity because incisions are made to neither the stomach nor the intestine.
 The amount of weight loss with gastric banding depends on the patients’ motivation and commitment to a new lifestyle and healthy eating habits as well as undergoing frequent adjustments.
+Some lap band complications have been known to occur, so our weight loss surgeons offer lap band removal surgery as well.

 • The gastric bypass is a very common bariatric procedure and considered to be the gold standard procedure.
 Gastric bypass surgery reduces the stomach size and reroutes a portion of the intestinal tract to cause delayed absorption of ingested material.
 As a result, food intake is limited and patients are “full” quicker.